mehami24/LATN102/relative.md

 Hercules hurled Lichas,

->who had brought the poisoned garment,
+>who had brought the poisoned garment into the see.

->>into the see.

 In Egypt, Hercules killed Busiris,